1843 - 1917

 Foreign-born, Jewish, and a single mother, Yetta Kohn succeeded on the frontier at a time when life was perilous, becoming matriarch, rancher, and entrepreneur over the course of her lifetime and establishing a foundation for her family’s ongoing success and security.
 Her 4V Ranch has survived the years to become the basis of the T-4 Cattle Company, which remains in the family.

-Born Yetta Goldsmith in Bavaria in 1843, she immigrated with her family to the United States when she was young.
-By 1857, she had married Samuel Kohn who was from Pilsen and was living in Leavenworth, Kansas.
-For a short time they moved to Cherry Creek, Colorado and then returned to Leavenworth.
+Born in Bavaria in 1843, Yetta Goldsmith immigrated with her family to the United States when she was young.
+By 1857, she had married Samuel Kohn, who was living in Leavenworth, Kansas.
+For a short time they moved to Cherry Creek, Colorado, and then returned to Leavenworth.

 In the mid-1860s, Yetta and Samuel traveled down the Santa Fe Trail to Las Vegas, New Mexico.
-On the way, they saw buffalo, and in Las Vegas they were greeted by the sight of executed men hanging from the windmill tower in the town’s plaza.
+On the way, they saw buffalo.
+In Las Vegas, they were greeted by the sight of executed men hanging from the windmill tower in the town’s plaza.

-Thomas E. Chavez, Tomas Jaehn, and Henry J. Tobias, Jewish Pioneers of New Mexico, (Santa Fe; Museum of New Mexico Press, 2003)
+Chavez, Thomas E., Tomas Jaehn, and Henry J. Tobias.
+Jewish Pioneers of New Mexico.
+Santa Fe; Museum of New Mexico Press, 2003.